-1.7) Our comments on the structural frame where we could see it We examined the structural frame that we can see within the roof and found it to be in average condition.
-ACTION REQUIRED: The only way to be one hundred percent certain as to the condition of this structural frame is to open up the structure.
-As mentioned you will need to obtain permission from the owners to carry out this work but we are more than happy to return and inspect once the structure has been opened up and you need to have a builder close it up satisfactorily.
-ANTICIPATED COST: This varies; please obtain quotations.
-1.8) Dangers with Non-Traditional Construction Most non-traditional buildings of the major categories that have been identified by the Building Research Establishment have known weak areas however we (the whole of the construction profession) are still in the investigation stage/finding out stage with non-traditional buildings.
-1.9) Non-traditional houses, can they be made into mortgageable houses?
-As the property is a non-traditional construction this does limit companies who will give mortgages on them and as the vast majority of people buy properties with mortgages it limits the market you can sell into. -- Marketing by: --- www.1stAssociated.co.uk
+1.4) Is the structural frame sound?
+The risk with buying any steel framed property or indeed any structural frame property is when you open up in only three areas you only know the condition in these three areas.
+In this case what we found was in average to slightly below average condition.
+We would comment that you must also include the cracking that we found elsewhere in the property and also the general below average condition of the roof and the rear extension.
+1.5) Our comments on the structural frame where we could see it It probably goes without saying but we feel better if we stress that our comments only relate to the areas we can see, in this case the three opened up areas and within the roof.
+ACTION REQUIRED: The only way to be one hundred percent certain as to the condition of this structural frame is to open up the whole of the structure.
+If we were going to ask for further openings these would relate to the rear of the property where the alterations have taken place.
+If you do wish to proceed, then we would recommend only proceeding if you open up these areas.
+As mentioned, you will need to obtain permission from the owners to carry out this work but we are more than happy to return and inspect once the structure has been opened up and you need to have a builder close it up satisfactorily.
+ANTICIPATED COST: There would be a cost for us returning to revisit the property, this can be obtained by contacting our office on 0800 298 5424.
+1.6) Dangers with Non-Traditional Metal Frame Construction Most non-traditional buildings of the major categories that have been identified by the Building Research Establishment have known weak areas however we (the whole of the construction profession) are still in the investigation stage/finding out stage with non-traditional buildings and as such there may be latent defects that become visible that are not visible at the time of our inspection. - Marketing by: - www.1stAssociated.co.uk